jcui1224/jcui1224.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student (2021 Fall - now) at Stevens Institute of Technology, advised by [Prof. Tian Han](https://hthth0801.github.io/).
+I am a PhD student at Stevens Institute of Technology, advised by [Prof. Tian Han](https://hthth0801.github.io/).

 My research goal is to develop models that can *understand the world in an efficient and effective way*,
 > *What I cannot create, I do not understand.*